 Photo Tim Geaney

 The move west was an adventure for sure.
 It was important for Robert and I to switch things up and to see life through a new lens for a bit.
 It’s hard as we get older, but anything is possible if you simply go for it.
 California was the unknown for all of us, and I’m so glad we chose to experience it.
-We had some difficulties but all 9 of us were in it together.
-L.A. is completely different from NYC, and even though people like to compare the two cities, they can’t be compared.
+We had some difficulties, but all 9 of us were in it together.
+Los Angeles is completely different from NYC, and even though people like to compare the two cities, they can’t be compared.
 Each one is wonderful in its own way.
 We move a bit slower here and I’m learning how to maintain my garden full of flowers, citrus trees, and olive trees.

 Photo Catherine Hall